-The original electric batteries were called ‘batteries’ because they had a ‘number of similar articles’ where each article was an electrical cell.
-But now we even have single cell batteries, which given that ‘battery’ originally meant ‘a number of similar articles‘, is a little contradictory.
+The original electric batteries were called ‘batteries’ because they had a ‘number of similar articles‘ where each article was in 1749 as built by Benjamin Franklin, an electrical capacitor, and later built by Volta as a ‘battery’ of chemical cells, but there were always called ‘batteries’ because you needed lots of them.
+But now we even call single cells ‘batteries’, which given that ‘battery’ originally meant ‘a number of similar articles‘, is a little contradictory.
 Meanings change, and the meaning of ‘battery’ is still evolving.
 The word ‘battery’ still can be used for a ‘battery of guns’ or a ‘battery of tests’ or batteries of other things, but without the ‘of something’ we now take ‘battery’ to mean storage of electricity.

 Some people feel it is only a battery if the energy is stored internally as one or more chemical ‘cells’, but I would argue that it does not matter how the electrical energy is stored, to most people it is battery because of the function, not how it achieves that function.
 So in general use, anything that holds energy for later use as electricity, can be considered a battery.
 So even a capacitor can be considered a battery.

 Single Use vs Rechargeable Batteries: For Vehicles, ‘battery’ means ‘rechargeable’.